-The City Clerk read the caption for Item 16; and Item 17 was addressed jointly:
+The City Clerk read the captions for Items 16 and 17 and were addressed jointly:

 16. An Ordinance authorizing the negotiation and execution of contracts with Bexar Land Trust, Inc. d/b/a Green Spaces Alliance of South Texas and The Nature Conservancy not to exceed an aggregate of \$2,500,000.00 for real estate services under the 2015 Venue Sales Tax - Edwards Aquifer Protection Program, for an estimated period of five years.
 [María D. Villagómez, Assistant City Manager; Janet A. Martin, Interim Director, Parks and Recreation]